TanyaWaqanika/CookingMamas/README.md

 <h1>Budget Bites🍽️</h1>
-Welcome to Budget Bites!
+We are the CookingMamas and welcome to Budget Bites!
 This is a web application designed to cater to the culinary needs of the "gen Z" demographic, offering a platform where users can easily find recipes that suit their dietary requirements, budget, and adventurous taste.
     Users can actively engage with the platform by adding their own recipes, contributing to a community of food enthusiasts!

 <h2>Getting Started</h2>
 To use this repository and run the Budget Bites web application locally, follow the steps below: